 For the sake of all the members of the class, students are expected to respect themselves, their classmates, the teacher, and the facilities.

 Students must accept responsibility for themselves and their actions.
-Students are expected to be ready at the start of every class (notebook, worksheets, English Folder, writing utensils, etc.) and to actively participate throughout the lesson until class is dismissed.
+Students are expected to be ready at the start of every class (notebooks, textbook, writing utensils, etc.) and to actively participate throughout the lesson until class is dismissed.